robosoft-ai/smacc2_docs/docs/source/index.rst

-Welcome to the SMACC2 documentation website
+Welcome to the SMACC2 documentation site
 ===================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers